Google PageSpeed Tools: PageSpeed Insights (PSI)

 PSI uses Lighthouse to analyze a web page in a simulated environment.
 It provides scores and recommendations for various categories like Performance, Accessibility, Best Practices, and SEO.
 The Performance category includes metrics like FCP, LCP, CLS, and Time to Interactive, each with scores and improvement suggestions.

-Overall, PSI is a valuable tool for website owners and developers to identify performance bottlenecks and improve the user experience of their web pages.

 PageSpeed Chrome Extension

 Pagespeed extension is an extension of Chrome Browser and is a part of Google Chrome Developer Tools.
 Visitors who use PageSpeed regularly can view all given metrics by PageSpeed Insights directly in a browser and download webpage resources, optimized according to web performance best practices.
 It has now been deprecated and Google recommends the online version be used instead.

 PageSpeed Service

 PageSpeed service was a commercial product, provided by Google Inc. The service was offered free of charge since it was still officially in beta version.
 Service included all Pagespeed Module optimizations and use of Google servers’ infrastructure.
 Google announced the deprecation of PageSpeed service on 5 May 2015 and turned it off on 3 August 2015.

-PageSpeed is now a critical tool for businesses looking to rank their website on search engines organically, given that 47% of users abandon websites that take longer than 2 seconds to load.